 What Are Danish Cultural Norms?

-Before you dive into the arena of friend-making in Denmark, you need to understand how their culture works.
-Scandinavian culture, with its emphasis on respecting distance, speaking quietly, and allowing others their privacy, defines good manners in Denmark.
-Interfering in someone’s daily life without reason is seen as rude, and what might feel like friendliness in your culture could be perceived as an intrusion here.
+Scandinavian culture, with its emphasis on respecting distance, speaking quietly, and allowing others their privacy, defines good manners.
+Interfering without reason can be seen as rude, and what might feel like friendliness in your culture could be perceived as an intrusion.

 For those coming from cultures where interaction is more energetic and privacy is less guarded, this respectful distancing may initially seem cold or even unfriendly.
 However, Danes are actually considered the more outgoing and chatty of the Scandinavian countries.

-In Denmark, small talk and friendly niceties are more common compared to the quieter, more reserved tendencies in the northern parts of Scandinavia.
+Small talk is more common compared to the more reserved tendencies in the northern parts of Scandinavia.
 But don’t mistake this for an open invitation everywhere.
 Danish politeness is less about any ancient social rules and more about respecting public decorum.

 However, outside of these spaces, Danes take their sweet time getting to know people, which can make them appear “cold and aloof” at first glance.
 One of the reasons why Danes appear to be so cold to expats is that they form deep bonds with one another from childhood.